kora-projects/kora-docs/mkdocs/docs/en/documentation/resilient.md

 In order to register which errors should be recorded as CircuitBreaker errors, you can override the default filter, you need to implement `CircuitBreakerPredicate` and register your component in the context and specify in the CircuitBreaker configuration its name returned in the `name()` method.

-CircuitBreaker register all errors by default.
+`CircuitBreaker` records all errors by default.

 ===! ":fontawesome-brands-java: `Java`"